 Japan: M&G Investments Japan Co., Ltd., Investment Management Business Operator, Investment Advisory and Agency Business Operator, Type II Financial Instruments Business Operator, Director-General of the Kanto Local Finance Bureau (Kinsho) No. 2942, Membership to Associations: Japan Investment Advisers Association, Type II Financial Instruments Firms Association.
-This document is provided to you for the purpose of providing information with respect to investment management by Company's offshore group affiliates and neither provided for the purpose of solicitation of any securities provided for the purpose of solicitation of any securities or greement with any of the Offshore Group Affiliates; (2) directly enter into a discretionary investment management agreement with clients; or (3) solicit clients for investment into offshore collective investment scheme(s) managed by the Offshore Group Affiliate.
-Please refer to materials separately provided to you for specific risks and any fees relating to the discretionary investment management agreement and the investment into offshore collective investment scheme(s).
-The Company will not charge any fees to clients to interventian advisore collective investment scheme(s).
-The Company will not charge any fees to client sto a discretionary investment and the investment and the investment into diffiliated in any manner with Prudential Financial, o, a company whose principal place of business is in the United States of America or Prudential Plc, an international group incorporated in the United Kingdom.
-This financial promotion is issued by M&G Luxembourg S.A. is 16, boulevard Royal, L-2449, Luxembourg.
+This document is provided to you for the purpose of providing information with respect to investment management by Company's offshore group affiliates and neither provided for the purpose of solicitation of any securities neuronal agreement or investment advisory argeement with any of the Offshore Group Affiliates; (2) directly enter into a discretionary investment management agreement with clients; or (3) solicit clients for investment into offshore collective investment scheme(s) managed by the Offshore Group Affiliate.
+Please refer to materials separately provided to you for specific risks and any fees relating to the discretionary investment management agreement and the investment into the offshore collective investment scheme(s).
+The Company will not charge any fees to clients to investment and the investment into the offshore collective investment scheme(s).
+The Company will not charge any fees to clients for investment and the investment into the offshore collective investments is a direct subsidiary of M&G plc, a company incorporated in the United Kingdom.
+M&G plc and its affiliated companies are not affiliated in any manner with Prudential Financial Investment Management Limited elsewhere (unless otherwise stated).
+The registered office of M&G International group incorporated in the United Kingdom.
+This financial promotion is issued by M&G International Investment SA. is 16, boulevard Royal, L-2449, Luxembourg.
 M&G Real Estate Limited is registered in England and Wales under number 3852763 and is not authorised or regulated by the Financial Conduct Authority.
 M&G Real Estate Limited forms part of the M&G Group of companies.
-APR 22 / W715903
+APR 21/543007